-SENIOR YE EAR CAN THE STATE OF THE STATE Fall Spring May/ Summer 200 201 203 220 231 204 230 237 240 250 254 260 270 286 Basic Nursing Skills Conceptual Foundation of Nursing Health Assessment Health Promotion of the Adult I Introduction to Nutritional Health Dimensions of Professional Nursing Health Promotion during the Childbearing Experience Drug Therapy Health Promotion of the Child Psychiatric and Mental Health Nursing Law, Ethics, and Politics in Nursing Community Health Nursing Health Promotion of the Adult II Introduction to Nursing Leadership and Management 3 4 2 4 2 - - - 2 4 2 4 4 - - - - 1 6 3 4 5 3 FIFTH YEA 308 375-376 Models/Theories in Nursing Research Methods and Inquiry in Nursing Specialty Nursing Courses Electives 3 3 7 - 13 - 3 7 3 13 - - 7 6 13 Pre-nursing students in the College may also elect to complete 72 hours of prerequisite courses and apply for admission to the School of Nursing in either their junior or senior year.
+SENIOR Y EAR Fall Spring May/ Summer 200 201 203 220 231 204 230 237 240 250 254 260 270 286 Basic Nursing Skills Conceptual Foundation of Nursing Health Assessment Health Promotion of the Adult I Introduction to Nutritional Health Dimensions of Professional Nursing Health Promotion during the Childbearing Experience Drug Therapy Health Promotion of the Child Psychiatric and Mental Health Nursing Law, Ethics, and Politics in Nursing Community Health Nursing Health Promotion of the Adult II Introduction to Nursing Leadership and Management 3 4 2 4 2 2 4 2 4 4 14 3453 FIFTH YEA AR 308 375-376 Models/Theories in Nursing Research Methods and Inquiry in Nursing Specialty Nursing Courses Electives 3 3 7 - 13 3 7 3 13 - - 7 6 13 Pre-nursing students in the College may also elect to complete 72 hours of prerequisite courses and apply for admission to the School of Nursing in either their junior or senior year.
 Students choosing this option will continue to the M.S.N. degree, bypassing a baccalaureate degree.
 With the M.S.N., however, students are qualified for all professional nursing careers and eligible to take the National Counsel on Licensure Examination (NCLEX) to become a Registered Nurse.
 A sample curriculum plan is outlined below for students who enter the School of Nursing in the fall of their junior year.
 At this time, all students must enter in the fall semester; spring entry is not offered.
-Sample Curriculum (Arts and Science) with Entry in Fall of Junior Year FRESHMAN YEAR Fall Spring May/ Summer Chem 101a-101b Introductory Chemistry 4 4 Chem 102a-102b Math 127-128 or General Chemistry Probability and Statistical Inference 4 3 4 3 202 002 Psych 101 or substitute requirement (see adviser) Foreign Language General Psychology 5 5 3 M20 002 English 100W Composition Social Science "W" Course 3 disse.
-3 3 Prince in November 1997 (1997) 15 15 6 SOPHOMORE YEAR "I little porto.
-"I little porto.
-"I little porto.
-MBio 102a or 190 Molecular Biology History and Culture "W" Course 3-4 6 160a 160b Peych 221 Anatomy and Physiology I Anatomy and Physiology II Developmental Psychology 4 - 4 3 INC. INC. Psych 221 Humanities Electives 3 0-1 6 13-14 16-17 6 Total 72 ^{} Students apply for admission to the School of Nursing during the spring semester of their sophomore year.
+Sample Curriculum (Arts and Science) with Entry in Fall of Junior Year May/ FRESHMAN YEAR Fall Spring Summer Chem 101a-101b Introductory Chemistry or 4 4 100 Chem 102a-102b Math 127-128 General Chemistry Probability and Statistical Inference or substitute requirement (see adviser) Foreign Language 4 3 4 3 200 200 25† Psych 101 English 100W General Psychology Composition Social Science "W" Course 3 - 3 3 3 6 SOPHOMORE YEAR programme and the second secon William He Propercy Applicate he timent.
+086 086 Bio 110a-110b Biological Sciences History and Culture "W" Course 4 3 3 4 6 - 160a 160b Psych 221 Anatomy and Physiology I Anatomy and Physiology II Developmental Psychology 4 - 4 3 208 Humanities Electives - 14 0-1 17-18 9 - 9 Total 76 ^{} Students apply for admission to the School of Nursing during the spring semester of their sophomore year.
 Sample Curriculum for Completion of M.S.N.